audit-labs-audits/telcoin-network/README.md

 Consensus layer (CL) is an implemntation of Narwhal and Bullshark.
 Execution layer (EL) is an implementation of rETH.

+## CLI Usage
+The CLI is used to create validator information, join a committee, and start the network.
+The following `.env` variables are useful but not required:
+- `NARWHAL_HOST`: The ipv4 address of the host running the node.
+Narwhal uses this address for consensus messages.

 ## Helpful CURL commands
 ### faucet request
 curl http://localhost:8545 \